jimmycgz/DevSecOps/Own-Key-Vault.md

 ## Best Practice #1: Build Your Own Key Vault Securely
 ### FileName: Own-Key-Vault.md
-Goal #1: Securely pass private key to GO Build Pipeline Goal #2: Securely integrate Jenkins pipeline, docker build
+Goal #1: Securely pass private key to GO Build Pipeline from Key-Vault, instead of using ENV nor build-arg Goal #2: Securely integrate Jenkins pipeline, docker build, avoid exposing secrets via always-up-runing containers

 ### Problem to resolve:
-Our project has multiple modules built by GO, in order to build them by Jenkins pipeline, we need to pass the value of Private key to Dockerfile as Build ARG to access private repositories, which is insecure.
+Currently one of our projects has multiple modules built by GO, in order to build them by Jenkins pipeline, we need to pass the value of Private key to Dockerfile as Build ARG to access private repositories, which is insecure.

 ### Solution:
 Inspired from below post: